Paul-Ladyman/dnd-battle-tracker/README.md

 ## Bugs
 * two creatures with same name and no initiative.
 Add initiative for one removes the other
 * set active creature in dm view then clear battle.
 Add creatures again and note in player view active creature is still set, despite not starting battle
-* DM hotkeys generate a lot of updates and crash browser
 * in player view rendering HP Fine when creature has no HP

 ## Notes